-9.16.1 Any development proposal for the St Michael's Convent site should:
+Any development proposal for the St Michael's Convent site should:

-- enhance the integrity of the listed buildings and preserve their setting, particularly in the way they relate to Ham Common; - maintain the relationship between the house and the gardens which gives the site its special character; - iii. restrict new buildings and parking to the areas of the site that are already developed and not include any new vehicle access points; - iv. maintain and enhance the biodiversity and historic planting of the grounds and secure managed public access.
+- 1. enhance the integrity of the listed buildings and preserve their setting, particularly in the way they relate to Ham Common; - 2. maintain the relationship between the house and the gardens which gives the site its special character; - 3. restrict new buildings and parking to the areas of the site that are already developed and not include any new vehicle access points unless it is demonstrated that the new access complies with highway safety standards and it is demonstrated that the works associated with it or traffic associated with any new access will not have a material detrimental effect on the character and the amenity of Martingales Close and its residents; - 4. maintain and enhance the biodiversity and historic planting of the grounds and seek to secure managed public access.